-A number of our attorneys have formerly served in Congress, or held leadership or general counsel positions within government agencies, including HUD, the IRS, the FTC, and the SEC.
+A number of professionals in our Washington office served in Congress or held leadership or general counsel positions within agencies like HUD, the IRS, the FTC, the SEC or the FDA.
 Others have worked extensively with international development programs, such as the World Bank’s community and housing development programs.
-With this experience and longstanding presence in the community, our legal practice is complemented by invaluable experience and relationships with key individuals, businesses, nonprofits, and government agencies.

-One of our core values is “bringing Nixon Peabody to the community and the community to Nixon Peabody.”
-In addition to an active pro bono program, many lawyers, professionals, and staff in the Washington office dedicate substantial time to mentoring programs, board memberships, volunteer and advisory services to nonprofits, and community service, and we often host meetings and events for our community partners.
-We are committed to our clients, to each other, and to the communities in which we live and work.
+One of our core values is to bring Nixon Peabody to the community, and the community to Nixon Peabody.
+In addition to an active pro bono program, many lawyers, professionals and staff in the Washington office dedicate substantial time to mentoring programs, board memberships, volunteer and advisory services to nonprofits, and community service and we often host meetings and events for community partners.
+We are committed to our clients, to each other and to the communities in which we live and work.